 When you purchase products or services from us, we collect your name / email address / phone number / credit card information / purchase history and any other information you submit to us for billing and order fulfilment purposes.

-When you purchase products or services from us that we need to physically deliver to you, we collect your name / address / phone number / delivery instructions and any other information you submit to us
+When you purchase products or services from us that we need to physically deliver to you, we collect your name / address / phone number / delivery instructions and any other information you submit to us for delivery purposes.

 When you post information for publication on our website (e.g. on message boards or chat rooms), we collect the information you include in those posts.